 There is a part of me that knew that my fiancé was dying.
 But I resisted that knowledge and convinced myself that he was too strong, too young, too upbeat to die, even as his shockingly aggressive cancer ravaged his body.
 Jeff’s ordeal with cancer was not a battle.
 It was an onslaught and it came out of nowhere.

-While some part of me knew it would happen, watching Jeff take his last breath – not even four months after his diagnoses – broke more than just my heart.
+While some part of me knew it would happen, watching Jeff take his last breath – not even four months after his diagnosis – broke more than just my heart.
 It also broke my tether to the life I was leading.

 I just couldn’t go back.
 I couldn’t live in our apartment with the balcony that Jeff never got to grill on.
-I couldn’t walk the Chicago streets that we once walked on together.
+I couldn’t walk the Chicago streets that we used to walk together.
 I couldn’t open my work computer with its emails that no longer made sense to me.

 When, on the last day of Jeff’s life, I promised him that I would never forget the lessons that he taught me about living life to the fullest, I didn’t have a plan in mind.
 But, within the week, I quit my job and bought a one-way ticket to Europe.

 Since then, I have wandered about London, the Loire Valley and Bordeaux, I have followed in Jeff’s footsteps in Budapest, Prague and Vienna, and I started writing the book that, for years, I planned and researched, and I’ve taken two freelance writing jobs.

-Without Jeff, to be honest, I never would have gotten the guts to do this.
-And, probably knowing that I would waver in my confidence, Jeff has shown his support and helped light my path every step of the way.
+Without Jeff, I never would have gotten the guts to do this.
+And, probably knowing that I would waver in my confidence, Jeff has helped light my path every step of the way.